What does it mean when a vessel is described as 'making way through the water'?

 Short answer

-The vessel is moving through the water under its own power or sail
+The vessel is moving relative to the surrounding water

 Quick check